 - To enable IAFL leadership to plan for the future: we provide management reports to the IAFL Executive Committee and Board of Governors although most of the information in these reports is anonymised

-- To manage applications to join IAFL: we use application data to provide you with information about the IAFL application process; to request references; to record receipt of payment; to process the application through the review and decision process; to inform you of the outcome of your application; and to report to IAFL leadership on recruitment and expansion of IAFL
+- To manage applications to join IAFL: we use application data to provide you with information about the IAFL application process; to request references; to record receipt of payment; to process the application through the review and decision making process; to inform you of the outcome of your application; and to report to IAFL leadership on recruitment and expansion of IAFL

 Who we share your personal data with

-IAFL take great care of your data and, other than the data that we publish on our website, will not share with any one outside of our organisation except where necessary to deliver our services or to comply with the law.
+IAFL takes great care of your data and, other than the data that we publish on our website, will not share with any one outside of our organisation except where necessary to deliver our services or to comply with the law.

 Information shared with the public through the IAFL website